survivor7777777/mobile-suica-scraper/README.md

 * prebuild-model/: Directory that contains a pre-build captcha solving model
 * auto-annotate.py: Python script that automatically annotates the downloaded captcha images
 * annotate.py: Python script that allows you to manually annotate the captcha immages
-* model.py: Chainer CNN model
+* ssd.py, extractor,py, multibox*.py: Chainer CNN model
-* preprocess.py: Python script that generates a training data set from the annotated images
 * train.py: Python script that builds a captcha solving CNN model from the annotated training data
 * scrape.pl: Perl script that extracts Mobile Suica data from the Web Page by using the captcha solving CNN
 * scrape-mysql.pl: Scrape data from the Web like scrape.pl, store the data in MySQL